Apra is proud to recognize industry accomplishments through several awards.

 Established in 1990, the Distinguished Service Award honors an individual who has enhanced both the prospect development profession and Apra through exceptional contributions beyond his/her daily paid work.
-The award takes into account professional competencies and personal competencies (contributions that facilitate learning and talents that are exceptional).
+The award takes into account professional competencies (the Apra Skill Sets and the Body of Knowledge) and personal competencies (contributions that facilitate learning and talents that are exceptional).
 Self-nominations are permitted.

 - Apra membership in good standing at the time of nomination

 - At least five years of experience in the field of prospect development

 Nominees cannot be employees of the award sponsor or current board members of Apra International.

 The recipient of the 2020 Distinguished Service award is Sarah Bernstein, Principal Consultant, Philanthrodata.

 Sarah Bernstein founded Philanthrodata in 2014 to support nonprofits with fundraising intelligence and information management services, after working in prospect research and database management for organizations in the higher education and social service sectors for 15 years.

 Sarah joined Apra in 2000 and the Wisconsin Chapter in 2001.
 She served as Apra Wisconsin president from 2010-14 and 2017-20, and first joined the chapter board in 2006.
 She has been a member of the Apra advocacy, chapter and conference planning committees.
 She has delivered presentations for the Apra Prospect Development Conference, AFP of Southeast Wisconsin, Nonprofit Center of Milwaukee and other local groups.
 Sarah is also a member of AFP, AASP and Local First Milwaukee.